rangle/ngCourse2/handout/features/destructuring.md

 sayName(john) // -> Helo John Smith Doe
 ```

-There are _many_ more sophisticated things that can be done with destructuring,
+There are many more sophisticated things that can be done with destructuring,
-and the [mdn][mdnDest] has some great examples, including nested Object
+and the [mdn][mdnDest] has some great examples, including nested object
-destructuring, and dynamic destructing during for-ins iterators.
+destructuring and dynamic destructuring with  `for ... in`  operators"..

 [mdnDest]:https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment "MDN Destructuring"